 She’s one of eight Nepalese journalists to receive an Alfred Friendly Fellowship and the first since Deepak Adhikari, now a correspondent in Nepal for Anadolu Agency, participated in the program nine years ago.

-Her boss at BBC Nepali Service, correspondent Surendra Phuyal, was an Alfred Friendly Fellow hosted by the Pittsburgh Post-Gazette in 2003.
+Her senior colleague at BBC Nepali Service, correspondent Surendra Phuyal, was an Alfred Friendly Fellow hosted by the Pittsburgh Post-Gazette in 2003.

 In his recommendation letter, Phuyal wrote that Binita is a keen observer and a prolific writer, as well as a talented photographer with an eye for exceptional natural beauties and social diversities.